 Therefore, when it comes to healing yourself, you have to also sort it out at the thought level and soon you will realize that it will have a positive and long-lasting effect on your physical body.
 The same goes with your physical world and surrounding.
 It is the inner workings that have the most result.

-All this energy and thought process also reflects into our real life circumstances.
+All this energy and thought process also reflects our real-life circumstances.
 You may have experienced that if you feel upset one morning, there is a chance that your entire day would be bad.
 Repeated negative thinking, once ingrained into the mind can create repeated negative experiences outside control.
 The good news is that it is not permanent and can be changed!

 Here’s why and how,